smiddy-001/CollaDocs/docs/frontend.md

-I want to use angular for the frontend with MUX stuff as it looks good
+I want to use MUX for frontend as it is pretty